-Looking for Rocket League tips?
+Looking for Rocket League tips and tricks?
 The mechanical accuracy required in Rocket League makes it unlike any other action-sport game out there.
 As with any sport, there are many techniques that have been developed to make you hit harder, move faster, and win more.
-The competitive scene keeps getting bigger (and, indeed, the player base in general), so perhaps you could be the next player to show off your skills in the community tournaments, and maybe even make the jump to pro.
+Since the game became free to play, the player base has grown massively, recently breaking one million concurrent players – and as the player numbers continue to multiply, we’re bound to see even more interest in Rocket League’s exciting competitive scene.
+There’s never been a better time to start improving your Rocket League skills – perhaps you could be the next player to show off in the community tournaments, or eventually maybe even make the jump to pro.

-If that appeals, here are eight of the easiest-to-learn Rocket League tips and techniques to take your game to the next level and start competing in everyone’s favourite carball simulator.
+If you’re looking to top the leaderboard, here are nine of the easiest-to-learn Rocket League tips and techniques to take your game to the next level and help you climb the ranks in everyone’s favourite carball simulator.
 It should be noted, however, that even though these techniques are relatively simple to achieve, this is a high-level guide for experienced players.

 Camera settings in Rocket League are extremely important and very personal.
 The more aware you are of your position relative to the ball, walls, floor, opponents, or even the ceiling, dictates how capable you can become as a player.
 Play around with the settings on offer to find something that works for you.